 In 1982, the District and the South San Joaquin Irrigation District entered into a joint exercise of powers agreement in order to form the Tri-Dam Power Authority (Authority) for the purposes of exercising common powers in constructing, owning, operating, and maintaining facilities for the generation of electric power.
-In 1984, the Authority issued \$62 million in Sand Bar Project Hydro Electric Revenue Bonds.
-The bond proceeds were used to finance the construction of what is known as the Sand Bar Project, consisting of one hydroelectric turbine and generator installed in the vicinity of the Sand Bar Flat Diversion Dam, together with a related diversion facility, conveyance tunnel, transmission line, access roads, bridges, equipment, and other improvements.
-All power generated by the Authority is delivered to PG&E under an agreement extended through 2016.
-The Authority entered into a new power purchase and sale agreement with the City of Santa Clara, California through its municipal electric utility, Silicon Valley Power, which begins after the current contract with Pacific Gas and Electric ends on December 31, 2016.
+In 1984, the Authority issued \$62 million in Sand Bar Project Hydro-electric Revenue Bonds.
+The bond proceeds were used to finance the construction of what is known as the Sand Bar Project, consisting of one hydroelectric turbine and generator installed in the vicinity of the Sand Bar Flat Diversion Dam, together with a related diversion facility, conveyance tunnel, transmission line, access roads, bridges, equipment and other improvements.
+The Authority paid off all outstanding debt in November 2016.
+The Authority, on January 1, 2017, entered into a new power purchase and sale agreement with the City of Santa Clara, California through its municipal electric utility, Silicon Valley Power.
+Under the agreement, the Authority will receive a fixed contract price per megawatt hour (MWh) with scheduled increases ranging from 2.6% to 4.4% year from 2018 through 2021.